 An Internal Champion Advocates for Change

-Internal discussion ensues about whether to solve the problem, often causing a lot of internal conflict and disagreement.
+Internal discussion ensues about whether to solve the problem, often causing a lot of internal conflict and disagreement within that organization.
 This conflict arises because of risk aversion to the costs or other resources involved, resistance to change in general, or other emotional and political reasons.
 At this stage they are not discussing suppliers, just the general problem and solution.
-CEB research shows that group conflict peaks only 37% of the way through the b2b buying process.
+CEB research shows that group conflict peaks only 37% of the way through the B2B buying process.